a7u7a/web-ignacio-serrano/content/about/intro.md

 date: May 27, 2022 10:43 PM
 title: Intro
 body_eng: >-
   Hello!
-I’m Ignacio Serrano.
 On this section you’ll be able to find information regarding my professional practice, CV and exhibitions.

-  You may also be interested in [Posible](https://duckduckgo.com) for my work on printing, design and objects or [Sensiblog](https://duckduckgo.com), a repository for speculative biodegradable electronics’s processes.
+  You may also be interested in [Posible](https://www.ignacioserranol.com/posible) for my work on printing, design and objects or [Sensiblog](https://www.ignacioserranol.com/sensiblog), a repository for speculative biodegradable electronics’s processes.
 categories:
   - grr
 ---